jkurthoconnor/language-specific-problems/exercises/sql_ddl.md

 #### Solution:

 Adding the column with NOT NULL when there is extant planet data will raise an exception (`ERROR:  column "semi_major_axis" contains null values`) because each planet will not yet have a value for semi_major_axis.
-The resolve this, first add the column without the NOT NULL constraint; then add values for the semi_major_axis for each planet row; then add the NOT NULL constraint.
+To resolve this, first add the column without the NOT NULL constraint; then add values for the semi_major_axis for each planet row; then add the NOT NULL constraint.

 ```sql
 UPDATE planets SET semi_major_axis=0.04 WHERE id=1;